google_counter

 • Direct communication with your doctor

-• Preliminary preparation of the medical program without repeating previous examinations, answers to questions about the program
+• Preliminary preparation of the medical program without repeating previous examinations, and answers to questions about the program

 • Providing a favorable cost of treatment in Germany, including a favorable cost of Lutetium treatment, without overpricing and additional rates for foreign patients (savings up to 50%)